usa-m/usa-m/README.md

 Hello, there 👋 !

-Usama here, an engineer and life-long learner having experience of working in the defense-related :basecamp: aviation ✈️ industry for many years, but I remain keenly interested in:
+Usama here, an engineer and life-long learner having experience of working in the defense-related :basecamp: aviation ✈️ industry for many years ⏲️, but I remain keenly interested in:

 &nbsp; &nbsp; ♨️ Reading 📚, writing 🖋️, and teaching 👨‍🏫 in-depth about technology